mgoellnitz/trackdown/README.md

 work perfectly together with this project, NetBeans decided to use the [JGit][jgit] library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

+I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
+Interoperation with trackdown could not be tested so far.

+## ROADMAP should show percentage for issues already started

+*1.0*

+As with the number of resolved issues there should be a second value for the work in progress.

+## SETUP tracking repository symmetrically (in progress)

+*1.0*

+The local tracking branch with its special checkout should be setup symmetrically to ther root repository checkout with simple push style and user and email set up locally.

 ## SYNCHRONIZE roadmap also on unhandled commits